Quobis/action-owasp-dependecy-track-check/README.md

 ## How to use it
 Github provides really helpful resources to learn to include any action in your workflow.
 This [Introduction to actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions) may be specially useful for beginners.
 However, we've add some of the steps you'll have to go through in order to get it up and running.
+You can also check this [video (OWASP Dependency Track check: how to use it in Maven projects)](https://www.youtube.com/watch?v=L9ItYhv37wo&t=3s).

 **Step 0: Add CycloneDX plugin to your project (only Maven/Java projects)**
 + Get the cyclonedx-maven-plugin.